BaiqingL/CS655-TCP-Comparison/README.md

 &emsp;ex: `java GameServer 58000 "localhost" 58001`

-6. Now, two game clients from whichever machine/nodes.
-These are the players:
+6. Now, run the following command to run a game client from whichever machine/node.
+Run two of them to play:

 &emsp;`java GameClient <host> <port>`

 &emsp;ex: `java GameClient localhost 58000`

-7. Finally, you can add viewers with:
+7. Finally, you can add a viewer with:

 &emsp;`java ViewClient <host> <port>`